-Clinical Laboratory Scientists (Medical Technologists) are health-care professionals that provide a vital role in modern medicine.
+Clinical Laboratory Scientists (Medical Laboratory Scientists or Medical Technologists) are health-care professionals that provide a vital role in modern medicine.
 Clinical Laboratory Scientists are extensively educated in all aspects of laboratory medicine.
 They are responsible for providing accurate information to physicians so that they may:

 It is estimated that 70% of all medical decisions made by physicians are based on this vital information provided by Clinical Laboratory Scientists.

 The work of a Clinical Laboratory Scientist involves a wide variety of responsibilities in several areas of laboratory medicine.
 Some of the tasks performed include:

 - identification of infectious agents such as bacteria, viruses, fungi, and parasites

 - analysis of blood to detect disorders such as leukemia, hemophilia and immunodeficiency

 - measuring the presence of antibodies in blood to indicate infection with agents like HIV